Medical insurance fraud

 • Know if your physician ordered equipment for you.

-How to Recognize Fraud
+How to recognize fraud

 The National Health Care Anti-Fraud Association lists several common types of fraud that consumers may encounter: